wekesa931/UdacityChallenge-Pixel-Art-Maker/README.md

 ## Contributing

 This repository is the starter code for _all_ Udacity students.
-Therefore, we most likely will not accept pull requests.#Enjoy!#
+Therefore, we most likely will not accept pull requests.#Enjoy!# the link to my github repo can be acessed here: [a link](https://github.com/wekesa931/wekesa931_PixelArtProject)